Abandoned House Great Blasket Island

 Paying for Your Airline Tickets with Points

-Due to the increase in airline fares over the last few months, it may be a good idea to purchase your tickets with points.
+Due to the increase in airline fares post-Covid, it may be a good idea to purchase your tickets with points.
 If you're still in the research phase, you might want to join a frequent flyer program or earn points with an appropriate credit card.

 Some of the frequent flyer programs that you might want to consider include the Aer Lingus AerClub program, Delta Airlines' SkyMiles initiative, MileagePlus (United Airlines), Executive Club (British Airways), Miles & More (The Lufthansa Group), the AAdvantage Program (American Airlines), and Flying Blue (KLM-Air France), among others.